vaLlLleroso/porter-wiki-articles/wiki/about/en.md

 ### Why not use MediaWiki, Fandom, or anything similar?

 At first, the site used to be a school project.
-I was approached one day by someone saying, "There should be an official Porter Robinson Wiki," and I thought, dang, that's a cool idea!
-I quickly converted the school project site into the Porter Robinson Wiki.
+I was approached one day by someone saying, "There should be an official Wiki," and I thought, dang, that's a cool idea!
+I quickly converted the school project site into a Wiki.

 At this point, I didn't want to consider other options because I wanted to keep things original.
 There's also the whole Fandom controversy, so I tried to avoid Fandom altogether.
 There's a video about it [here](https://youtu.be/qcfuA_UAz3I) in case you're interested.